 Staging Interventions: How To Communicate Effectively

-Interventions can consist of family members and the individual with the alcohol use disorder, or a medical professional, family, and the individual needing treatment.
-Regardless, there should be a tone of compassion and empathy.
-The individual suffering with alcohol abuse or substance abuse may have underlying trauma or unhealed emotional wounds he or she is unaware of.
+Regardless of who participates in an intervention, there should be a tone of compassion and empathy.
+The individual suffering with alcohol abuse or substance abuse may have underlying trauma or unhealed emotional wounds of which he or she is unaware of.

 Take The Necessary Steps Today

 Staging an intervention is a step toward creating positive change in your loved one’s life.
 Getting prepared for an intervention can be easy with the help of a treatment provider.
 During an intervention occurs, the primary goal is to get the person with an addiction to agree to seek help.
 Alcoholism is a multi-layered disease that may need further care.
 Contact a treatment provider today to find out more.

 Author: Krystina Murray | Last Edited: November 29, 2021